-Severe weather is one of the more serious conditions to take into account when camping.
-Weather can change with little or even no warning.
+Weather conditions can change with little, or even no warning.
+While camping, always be prepared for the possibility of severe weather.
 Thunderstorms, hail, flooding, hurricanes, tornadoes, earthquakes, etc. can threaten your safety and damage your tow vehicle or RV.

-Local radio and TV stations normally broadcast weather condtions and warnings as they occur.
+Local radio and TV stations normally broadcast weather conditions and warnings as they occur.
 Research other methods of learning about severe weather conditions and how to deal with them.
 You may want to consider investing in a weather radio.
 Weather radios offer 24 hour-a-day VHF broadcasts of weather observations and forecasts directly from the US National Weather Service (NWS).